MrJavax/GaugeExampleDemo/README.md

 # GaugeExampleDemo
 Gauge Framework + Selenium WebDriver + NUnit + FileHelpers (CSV files)

+Notes:
+- Application URL can be changed in the following route : "Cignium/env/default.properties".
+Url property is APP_BASEURL.
+- Browsers supported for testing : Chrome, Firefox, IE. (You can configure what Browser to use by changing the "browser" property).
+- Test can be ran in parallel mode by using the following command: "gauge run --parallel Specs/"
+- Automation test can be ran by using the following command : "gauge run Specs/".
+(You must be located at Cignium folder)
+- Every time the test are ran, a report folder is generated.
+(Readable Report)
+- Screenshots are enabled.
+If that want to be changed, set the "screenshot_on_failure" property to false.
+(Property is located at default.properties).
+- DataGenerator class was created to generate random data.

 # Prerequisites
 - [Install Gauge](http://getgauge.io/get-started/index.html)
 - [Install Gauge-CSharp plugin](https://docs.gauge.org/latest/installation.html#language-plugins)